CLAM: Continuous Latent Action Models for Robot Learning from Unlabeled Demonstrations: APPENDIX

-We conduct a comprehensive analysis of various design choices such as the latent action dimension, the amount of unlabeled data ($|\expertdata|$) for latent policy training, and the amount of labeled data ($|\labeleddata|$) for action decoder training. \Cref{sec:more_ablations} contains more ablation results.

-\textbf{Latent action dimension directly affects the model's expressivity.} In \Cref{fig:latent_dim}, we vary the latent action dimension $|z| \in \{2,4,8,16\}$ for the MetaWorld \texttt{Assembly} task.
-We find that setting $|z|$ to the true action dimension (4 in the case of MetaWorld) is insufficient, likely because our LAM is not guaranteed to learn the same compact action representation the environment uses.
-We find that having a slight overparameterization for the latent action space makes learning easier.
-Between $|z|$ of 4 and 8, there is a significant improvement.
-However, further increasing $|z|$ to 16 does not yield any additional gains.
-This suggests that a latent dimension of 8 is sufficient to capture the representational capacity needed for policy learning.
-Higher action dimensions are likely more difficult to learn by the action decoder, potentially requiring more labeled data.
+\textbf{Latent action dimension directly affects the model's expressivity.} In \Cref{fig:side_by_side}~(Left), we vary the latent action dimension $|z| \in \{2,4,8,16\}$ for the MetaWorld \texttt{Assembly} task.
+We find that setting $|z|$ to the true action dimension of 4 in this task is insufficient.
+Instead, a slight overparameterization is necessary to achieve a reasonable success rate.
+This suggests that even when our LAM is capable of learning a viable action space, it might fail at learning the most compact action representation possible.
+Further increasing $|z|$ to 16 does not yield any additional gains, likely because once the LAM is capable of learning a viable action space, there is no need for further representational capacity.

 \textbf{Latent action policy scales with $|\expertdata|$}.
-In \Cref{fig:unlabeled_traj} we demonstrate that CLAM's performance on the \texttt{Assembly} task improves as we increase $|\unlabeleddata|$.
+In \Cref{fig:side_by_side}~(Right) we demonstrate that CLAM's performance on the \texttt{Assembly} task improves as we increase $|\unlabeleddata|$.
 This result suggests that we can improve robot policies without the need for expensive, manually collected expert teleoperated demonstrations.
 We note that the returns start diminishing after a certain number of trajectories, likely because the action decoder's data remains unchanged.

-\textbf{Increasing $|\labeleddata|$ improves the action decoder accuracy and downstream performance.} In \Cref{fig:action_labeled} we analyze the effect of varying $|\labeleddata|$ for training the action decoder.
-Unsurprisingly, as we increase $|\labeleddata|$, the learned action decoder becomes more accurate and better generalizes to new unseen states.
+\textbf{Increasing $|\labeleddata|$ improves the action decoder accuracy and downstream performance.} In \Cref{fig:another_side_by_side}~(Left) we analyze the effect of varying $|\labeleddata|$ for training the action decoder.
 With only a handful of trajectories, it is difficult to ground the latent actions to the environment explaining the poor performance.
-On the contrary, BC trained using the same amount of labeled \emph{non-expert} data quickly plateaus in performance and fails to scale with more data.
-In our problem setting, with 50 non-expert labeled trajectories, CLAM outperforms baselines, including BC, trained on more than 100.
-With enough labeled trajectories, our latent action space is expressive enough to achieve perfect performance on the task.
+As we increase $|\labeleddata|$, the learned action decoder becomes more accurate and better generalizes to new unseen states.
+Conversely, BC trained using the same amount of labeled \emph{non-expert} data quickly plateaus in performance and fails to scale to the performance of CLAM, even with up to 100 labeled trajectories.